augustinetong1212-byte/augustinetong1212-byte.github.io/_posts/2025-08-18-applied-data-science-project.md

 I also removed the status variable as most of the movies in the dataset have already been released.

-Missing and wrong values were also taken care of as follows:
+Missing and wrong values were also taken care of as follows: 1) "runtime" values like "0" and "28" were replaced with the median
--"runtime" values like "0" and "28" were replaced with the median -"release_year" null values and dates after 2025 were replaced with the median -Rows where values of "production_companies" are null were removed
+2) "release_year" null values and dates after 2025 were replaced with the median
+3) Rows where values of "production_companies" are null were removed

 Also, categorical variables such as original_language, production_companies, genres_list and cast_list were converted to numerical variables for easier modelling within the Python framework.